SumoLogic/sumologic-documentation/docs/get-started/account-settings-preferences.md

 This setting only applies to the user interface in the [Automation Service](/docs/platform-services/automation-service/), [Cloud SIEM](/docs/cse/), and [Cloud SOAR](/docs/cloud-soar/).

 :::note
 You can also set a dark them or light theme for dashboards.
-See  [Dark Theme](/docs/dashboards/about/#dark-theme) in *About Dashboard*.
+See [Dark Theme](/docs/dashboards/about/#dark-theme).
 :::

 ### Query Editing